In-house legal budgets are only getting tighter. Here are 6 tips to help you manage your legal matters and external engagements and avoid budget...

 In essence, does the legal software support the company’s core purpose?
-For most Legal Departments, the answer is no; Legal is there to advance company strategy and drive risk, but it is not on the front lines of product and service delivery.
+For most legal teams, the answer is no. Legal is there to advance company strategy and drive risk, but it is not on the front lines of product and service delivery.

 Builder beware: Remember that IT, like Legal, is often overworked.
 If the project does not support the core operations, it may be a low priority (and treated as such).